adventure-collective/lanterns/hardware/README.md

 3. connect the esp8266 & put in flash mode

-(hold down 'flash', then press 'reset')
+(hold down 'flash', then press 'reset' - the blue light will flash)

 4. install firmware